L-Citrulline vs Citrulline Malate

 2. Rare Side Effects:

-• Low Blood Pressure: L-citrulline’s impact on blood vessel dilation may cause a drop in blood pressure, potentially leading to dizziness or lightheadedness in susceptible individuals.
+• Low Blood Pressure: L-citrulline’s effect on blood vessel dilation could induce a drop in blood pressure, maybe resulting in lightheadedness or dizziness in sensitive people.

-• Allergic Reactions: Although extremely rare, some people may experience an allergic response, such as itching or hives.
+• Allergic Reactions: Though very rare, some persons may have an allergic reaction with hives or itching.

 3. Interactions with Medications:

-• Blood Pressure Medications: L-citrulline and citrulline malate may enhance the effects of antihypertensive drugs, leading to excessively low blood pressure.
+• Blood Pressure Medications: L-citrulline and citrulline malate could improve the efficacy of antihypertensive medications, therefore causing too low blood pressure.

-• Erectile Dysfunction Drugs: Supplements that boost nitric oxide levels, like these, may amplify the effects of medications such as sildenafil (Viagra), potentially causing adverse reactions.
+• Erectile Dysfunction Drugs: These supplements, which increase nitric oxide levels, could intensify the effects of drugs such as sildenafil (Viagra), hence triggering side effects.

-• Heart Medications: If you are taking any medication for heart conditions, consult your doctor before using these supplements.
+• If you take any meds for cardiac problems, see your doctor before using these supplements.

 4. Overdose or Excessive Use:

-• Higher Dosages: While doses up to 10 grams per day are generally safe, excessive use may increase the likelihood of stomach upset and other mild side effects.
+• While doses up to 10 grams per day are usually safe, too much use may raise the risk of gastrointestinal disturbance and other moderate adverse effects.

 5. Safety for Specific Populations: